 - Among the legendary stories of the wise Japanese judge Ooka Tadasuke is one where he must figure out the true mother of a baby.
 He asks each woman to grab an arm of the baby and tells them he is sure the real mother would find the strength to win a tug of war.
 Actually, much like Solomon, he figured the real mother would refuse to harm the child.
 Both women are too smart to fall for it, so he tries a variation: putting on a big show of looking into the future, he announces that the child will one day be handicapped and his aged mother will have to work to support him.
 This time the trick works — the false claimant objects that children are supposed to serve their parents, but the real mother doesn't care what she'll have to sacrifice for her son.

-- Used in Leo Frankowski's Cross-Time Engineer series.
-Conrad Stargard, the titular engineer, becomes a feudal lord, and and is asked to arbitrate a dispute.
+- Used in Leo Frankowski's Conrad Stargard series.
+The titular engineer becomes a feudal lord, and is asked to arbitrate a dispute.
 A man and his neighbor each owned a pig, and one day, they only found one pig.
 They both claim it is theirs.
 Conrad agrees with both of them, and tells them the court cost from each of them is half a pig.
 They divide the pig between them, and later give Conrad the other pig when it is found.

 - Played straight in Book V of The Faerie Queene, when Arthegall, Knight of Justice, arbitrates a dispute between a squire and a knight over a woman (who is apparently incapable of telling them herself).
 It turns out the knight kidnapped the woman (and killed his own girlfriend when she objected to his running off with her) and is subsequently sentenced to carry her severed head around for a year as punishment.